codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 Configure the email notifications you want to receive for builds based on the build status: only successful, only failed, or for both successful and failed builds.

 > By default, email notifications for builds are disabled for _all users_.
+  When you enable notifications, remember that you will receive notifications only for the builds that you have permissions to access.
+If you don’t have access to the pipeline, you will not have access to its builds.

 * In **Notifications**, define the email address and select the notifications:
   * Email address for the notifications.
 By default, it's the same address you used to [sign up]({{site.baseurl}}/docs/administration/account-user-management/create-codefresh-account/).